The High Priest Wants Jesus to Die!

 Rasputin is probably the most well known out of all these figures.
 He held an unnerving influence over Tsar Nicholas II and Empress Alexandra by seemingly treating their hemophiliac son, Alexei.
 Rasputin’s influence and barbaric behavior, played a crucial role in the decline of the Romanov popularity and subsequent Russian Revolution.

-In our text for this evening, we have another character who wants Jesus to die, and he also served as a shadow authority – Annas.
+In our text for this evening, we have another character who wants Jesus to die and who also serves as a shadow authority, Annas.
 Annas served as high priest for 10 years before he was deposed by a Roman procurator.
-However, his own sons followed him also serving as high priests – including his son-in-law, Caiaphas, with whom you are very familiar.
-As the former high priest and the patriarch of the high priestly family, Annas held tremendous power and influence, even though he no longer held the office.
-Caiaphas felt compelled to send Jesus before his father-in-law before hosting his own trial.
+However, he kept his authority and influence because his sons ruled after him, all serving as high priests, including his son-in-law, Caiaphas, with whom you are very familiar.
+As a former high priest and patriarch of the high priestly family, Annas held tremendous power and influence, even though he no longer held office.
+Tonight, as we consider who wants Jesus to die, we consider the high priest wants Jesus to die.
+Caiaphas, obviously, but also the one pulling strings behind closed doors, Annas.

-One thing we can note right off the bat is that both Caiaphas and Annas were on the same page – they both want Jesus to die.
-Caiaphas is the one who said that it would be expedient that one man should die for the people.
-Annas wholeheartedly agreed.
-We know this because in Acts 4, Annas is still involved in trying to snuff out the Gospel.
-Neither one, though bothered to consider whether or not this Gospel was worth listening to.
+It’s the first thing we can note right off the bat.
+Both Caiaphas and Annas were on the same page.
+They both want Jesus to die.
+Caiaphas is the one who came right out and said it, that it would be expedient for one man to die for the people.
+But Annas wholeheartedly agreed.
+We know this because even after Jesus’ death, resurrection, and ascension, in Acts 4, Annas is at the forefront, trying to snuff out the proclamation of the gospel.
+But neither one bothered to consider whether or not this gospel was worth listening to.

-Annas’ line of questioning surrounded Jesus’ teaching and His disciples.
-It doesn’t take much imagination to figure out what this questioning looked like – the Scribes and Pharisees had been doing this questioning for the majority of His ministry.
-The purpose was not to learn, or know more, but to find a weak spot in Jesus’ defense.
-Were Jesus’ disciples planning a coup, or a rebellion?
-Were they going to lead an uprising during the Passover?
-Is there anything Jesus will admit to that can make Him worthy of death?
-That is Annas’ purpose.
+Annas’ line of questioning surrounded Jesus’ teaching and his disciples.
+And it doesn’t take much imagination to come up with what his line of questioning would be.
+The scribes and Pharisees had done the exact same questioning throughout Jesus’ ministry.
+The purpose was not to learn or to know more, but to find a weak spot in Jesus’ defense.
+Were his disciples planning a coup or a rebellion?
+Were they going to lead an uprising to free Jesus during the Passover?
+Is there anything Jesus could admit to that could make him worthy of death?
+That was Annas’ purpose.
+It doesn’t take much to understand under whose authority he was working under.

+They know what He said.
 Jesus had nothing to hide.
-His disciples weren’t planning something in secret, nor did He keep His teachings from anyone.
-Anyone could hear His words and understand that He came to be their Savior from sin.
+His disciples were not planning something in secret, nor did He keep His teaching from anyone.
+Anyone could hear His words and understand that His purpose was not to lead a revolution or to serve His own self, but to offer His life in the place of sinners.
 It wasn’t what Annas wanted to hear.
-Annas’ shadow authority failed to find a reason for Jesus to die.
-So, Annas sent Jesus to Caiaphas in order to put Jesus to death in an illegal manner.
+Annas’ shadow authority, as powerful and influential as it was, failed to find a reason for Jesus to die.
+And so, Annas sent Jesus to Caiaphas in order to put Him to death in an illegal manner.
+But the reason why Annas’ authority failed is because there was another authority even greater at play.
+The Father.